NikosAlexandris/pvgis-prototype/docs/cli/basics.md

 !!! danger "One more failing example"

+    ``` bash
+    pvgis-prototype irradiance global inclined 8 45 214 '2010-01-27 12:00:00'
+    ```

     ``` bash exec="true" result="ansi" source="material-block"
     pvgis-prototype irradiance global inclined 8 45 214 '2010-01-27 12:00:00'
     ```

-    In the last example that fails,
+    In the last failing example,
-    both the surface orientation angle and tilt angles are missing followed by a user-requested timestamp.
+    both the surface _orientation_ and _tilt_ angles are missing followed by a user-requested _timestamp_.